-Wait 15 minutes after eating or taking a glucose tablet, and test your blood sugar again.
+Wait 15 minutes after eating or taking a glucose tablet and test your blood sugar again.
 If your blood sugar is not going up, eat another 15 grams of carbohydrates or take another dose of glucose tablets.
 Repeat this until your blood sugar level starts to rise.

-Be sure not to overeat!
+Be sure not to overeat.
 This could lead to blood sugar levels that are too high.

-Mildly low blood sugar levels are somewhat common for people with diabetes; however, severely low blood sugar levels can be life-threatening.
+Mildly low blood sugar levels are somewhat common for people with diabetes.
+However, severely low blood sugar levels can be life threatening.
 They may lead to seizures and nervous system damage if left untreated long enough.
 Immediate treatment is critical.

-You may also want to talk with friends, family members, exercise partners, and coworkers about how to care for you if your blood sugar drops too low.
+You may also want to talk with friends, family members, exercise partners, and co-workers about how to care for you if your blood sugar drops too low.

 Regularly checking your blood sugar level can help you keep it in your target range.
-If you’ve had low blood sugar episodes in the past, you may wish to check your blood sugar levels before driving or operating machinery.
+If you’ve had low blood sugar episodes in the past, you may want to check your blood sugar levels before driving or operating machinery.

 Fuel during exercise